This series takes a fresh, sometimes challenging, look at some of the issues facing the actuarial profession and society

 Through this, we hope to challenge the status quo within the profession, question orthodoxy, and shine a light on complex or under-examined issues.
 At its heart, the series is about stimulating discussion and dialogue to help tackle issues from a different perspective.

-Don’t miss the chance to join author Daniel Ramsay on 29 September, 12:30 to 13:00 (BST), for an engaging Q&A session on IFoA communities.
-He will delve deeper into the report and answer your questions.
+Don’t miss the chance to join Stuart McDonald on 12 November, 12:00 to 12:30 PM for an engaging Q&A session on IFoA Communities.
+He will take a deeper look into the think piece and answer your questions live.